gildor2/UEViewer/readme.txt

 - implemented support for loading of UE3 and UE4 png-compressed textures

 16.05.2018
-- added functionality which finds all animations for currectly opened UE4 SkeletalMesh, accessible with Ctrl+A key or via "SkeletalMesh | Find animations" menu
+- added functionality which finds all animations for currently opened UE4 SkeletalMesh, accessible with Ctrl+A key or via "SkeletalMesh | Find animations" menu

 13.05.2018